Why did you create the Mass Commanders/ICE Basketball program?

 The Mass Commanders/ICE Basketball program will have teams for 3rd, 4th, 5th, 6th, 7th, 8th, 9th, 10th, and Varsity grade boys.
 To provide a full experience we will have multiple levels of teams for each grade as long as a team is competitive.

 Why are you potentially going to keep a full roster?

 In the past 16 years of coaching youth from 3rd-11th grade I have rarely been able to field a full team.
 Allowing a full roster gives the coaches and organization some wiggle room for expected and unexpected absences.

 What’s the difference between a full-time player and a practice/development player?

 Full time players participate in all tournaments.
-Development players do not play in tournaments and do not receive a uniform.
+Development players do not play in tournaments unless we are short players.
+Practice players do not receive a uniform.

 Does the Mass Commanders/ICE Basketball program participate in a Summer League?

 The Mass Commanders/ICE Basketball program will continue throughout the summer to keep all players active and tuned up for the upcoming Fall Club season and Winter High School Basketball season.